UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

-Macrostrat entered the CriticalMAAS program with a well-established understanding of the most effective structure for geologic map data, and we have been working to convey this understanding on TA1 teams.
+Macrostrat entered the CriticalMAAS program with a well-established understanding of the most effective structure for geologic map data, and we have been working to convey this understanding to TA1 teams.
 Following our success in leading the design of [TA1 data schemas][ta1-schema], we have led the effort to establish specific formats for TA1 data products, in order to establish authoritative, consistent standards for candidate map interchange and archival.